TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 <br />

-Also notice that there is now a `labels` directory as well.
-For each training image in `images` directory, there is a corresponding `.txt` file that indicates the size and location of the Time cover in the image.
+Also notice that for each training image in `images` directory, there is a corresponding `.txt` file that indicates the size and location of the Time cover in the image.
 Each of these files is just one line long since there is only one Time cover in each image.
 An example of the contents of one of these files is shown below.

     0 0.0615234375 0.2638888888888889 0.060546875 0.14583333333333331